theman0123/theman0123.github.io/_posts/2017-08-19-sending-emails-with-python-and-reading-excel.md

 Since we’re already sending emails, let’s shift our focus to reading an excel spreadsheet and populate a plain text email with the data from the spreadsheet.

-First let’s get the library openpxyl: pip install openpyxl
+First let’s get the library openpxyl.

+inside your virtual environment, enter this code:

+{% highlight ruby %}

+pip install openpyxl

+{% endhighlight %}

-Now let’s add this library to our script: from openpyxl import load_workbook
+Now let’s add this library to our script.py:

+{% highlight ruby %}

+from openpyxl import load_workbook

+{% endhighlight %}

 <h1>Thinking Like A Programmer</h1>
 There are many ways to accomplish a task when programming.
 It helps to have an idea of the kind of the data we are getting, and how it’s being stored.
 Since our data is coming from a spreadsheet, it makes a lot of sense to store our data either by rows or columns.
 Take a look at how I designed my spreadsheet:

 ![screenshot of spreadsheet]({{blackandbluewater.com}}/assets/example-excel.png)

 we’re going to be grabbing our data by row.
-For now, we’ll keep our data simple.
-Later, we’ll want the ability to send more complex invoices.
-Let’s keep that in mind moving forward.
+The first row is an example of a simple email with one invoice, while the second row shows how you might do a more complex invoice.

 Take a look at this code.
 I’ve commented extensively to allow the code and library to explain itself: